 Basically, PHP is the programing language much of WordPress is written in, and it’s part of many tools that make your WordPress website work.
 Thankfully with WordPress, you don’t have to know anything about PHP or how to write it in order to use the platform.

 The only PHP thing you should ever have to deal with is the version number your site is running on.
-There have been a few major versions of the last few years, my hosting platform offers versions 5.4, 5.5, 5.6, 7.0, 7.1, and 7.2 to choose from.
+There have been a few major versions of the last few years.
+Your hosting provider may offer versions including 5.4, 5.5, 5.6, 7.0, 7.1, 7.3, 7.4, and most recently 8.0.

 Each version of PHP offers improved security, relatability, and most importantly performance.
-While security in super important, it’s not nearly as exciting as an increase in performance!
+While security is super important, it’s not nearly as exciting as an increase in performance!

 Take A Second Off Your Site Load Time!

 Check out the two real-world examples below to see just how much of a performance increase you can get by simply updating your PHP versions.

 The first example is a stock out of the box WordPress install running on PHP 5.6 vs running on PHP 7.2